zouhair/NHLGames/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the problem you encountered that your idea can resolve.**
-If applicable, a clear and concise description of what the problem is.
+If applicable, add a clear and concise description of what the problem is.

 **Describe the idea that you want us to add**
 A clear and concise description of what you want to be added.